Are You Finished Yet? How to avoid overworking your coloring.

 When Jaques paints, he waves his paintbrush around in the air, drawing lots of attention.
 He makes fancy swishes as if he's conducting the orchestra at the Kennedy Center.

-Swish, swish and ooh la la!
+We do zee swish-swish and ooh la la!
+Magnifique!

-Artists don't really work that way.
+Pssttt… real artists don't work that way.

-The marks you make will be sloppy and out of control.
+Any marks you make will be sloppy and out of control.

 If you're waving your hands in the air, you are not coloring well.